 Action # Title Description Total Funds Contributing 4.1 Equity Rubric & Tracking Complete draft and implement the Equity Rubric. \$25,000.00 No 4.2 Affinity Groups Support affinity groups in ensuring representation of marginalized student populations \$10,000.00 No 4.3 JEDI Focused PD Provide JEDI focused professional development for all employees \$15,000.00 No

+An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.